Azure/FTALive-Sessions/content/analytics/powerbi/readme.md

-# Welcome to the FastTrack for Azure Live Azure Purview
+# Welcome to the FastTrack for Azure Live Text Analytics with Power BI

 ## We will start 1-2 minutes after the scheduled time to accommodate those still connecting